godanaemiru/lynnug.github.io/_posts/2014-12-04-why-refactor.md

 comments: true
 ---

 Last month I got the opportunity to attend a talk on refactoring at thoughtworks Uganda geeknight by Martin Fowler (trying to look to link but I can't find it(again)).
 I think refactoring is a powerful concept yet very simple([Fowler's book](http://www.amazon.com/Refactoring-Improving-Design-Existing-Code/dp/0201485672) on refactoring nails in chapter 1).
 I have met several developers who have brushed me off and told me their code I quote "works" and the structure doesn't matter.
-Well structure matters.

-These are my four reasons for refactoring
+Well structure matters.These are my four reasons for refactoring

 #Katogo is great to eat but not good to read